 Schnitzer Steel Industries (SCHN) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Schnitzer Steel Industries (NASDAQ:SCHN) from a hold rating to a buy rating in a report issued on Friday morning.
-The brokerage currently has $35.00 price target on the basic materials company’s stock.
+Zacks Investment Research upgraded shares of Schnitzer Steel Industries (NASDAQ:SCHN) from a hold rating to a buy rating in a report issued on Thursday.
+They currently have $36.00 price objective on the basic materials company’s stock.

 According to Zacks, “Schnitzer Steel Industries, Inc. collects, processes and recycles metals by operating one of the largest metals recycling businesses in the United States.
 They also manufacture finished steel products at their technologically advanced steel mini-mill. “

-Several other brokerages also recently issued reports on SCHN.
-ValuEngine raised shares of Schnitzer Steel Industries from a hold rating to a buy rating in a report on Friday, February 2nd.
-BidaskClub downgraded shares of Schnitzer Steel Industries from a strong-buy rating to a buy rating in a report on Friday, March 16th.
-Finally, Goldman Sachs assumed coverage on shares of Schnitzer Steel Industries in a report on Tuesday, March 20th.
-They issued a buy rating and a $42.00 price target on the stock.
-Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and a consensus target price of $33.00.
+Several other equities research analysts have also recently commented on SCHN.
+ValuEngine raised Schnitzer Steel Industries from a hold rating to a buy rating in a research note on Saturday, December 9th.
+BidaskClub raised Schnitzer Steel Industries from a buy rating to a strong-buy rating in a research note on Friday, December 22nd.
+Finally, Goldman Sachs started coverage on Schnitzer Steel Industries in a research note on Tuesday, March 20th.
+They issued a buy rating and a $42.00 price target for the company.
+Four analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The company currently has a consensus rating of Hold and a consensus target price of $33.25.

-Schnitzer Steel Industries (NASDAQ:SCHN) last announced its quarterly earnings results on Tuesday, January 9th.
-The basic materials company reported $0.63 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.61 by $0.02.
-Schnitzer Steel Industries had a net margin of 3.50% and a return on equity of 11.90%.
-The company had revenue of $483.00 million for the quarter, compared to the consensus estimate of $502.02 million.
-During the same quarter in the prior year, the firm earned ($0.05) earnings per share.
-The company’s revenue for the quarter was up 44.6% compared to the same quarter last year. equities analysts predict that Schnitzer Steel Industries will post 2.92 EPS for the current fiscal year.
+Schnitzer Steel Industries (NASDAQ:SCHN) last announced its quarterly earnings results on Thursday, April 5th.
+The basic materials company reported $1.42 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.91 by $0.51.
+The business had revenue of $559.00 million during the quarter, compared to analysts’ expectations of $507.82 million.
+Schnitzer Steel Industries had a return on equity of 14.63% and a net margin of 4.68%.
+The firm’s quarterly revenue was up 46.3% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.37 EPS. equities analysts forecast that Schnitzer Steel Industries will post 3.37 earnings per share for the current year.

-Several large investors have recently bought and sold shares of SCHN.
-Millennium Management LLC raised its position in shares of Schnitzer Steel Industries by 706.8% in the fourth quarter.
-Millennium Management LLC now owns 685,889 shares of the basic materials company’s stock valued at $22,977,000 after buying an additional 600,873 shares during the last quarter.
-Mackenzie Financial Corp acquired a new position in shares of Schnitzer Steel Industries in the third quarter valued at approximately $4,304,000.
-Renaissance Technologies LLC raised its position in shares of Schnitzer Steel Industries by 401.8% in the fourth quarter.
-Renaissance Technologies LLC now owns 164,096 shares of the basic materials company’s stock valued at $5,497,000 after buying an additional 131,396 shares during the last quarter.
-Peregrine Asset Advisers Inc. acquired a new position in shares of Schnitzer Steel Industries in the fourth quarter valued at approximately $3,894,000.
-Finally, Cornerstone Capital Management Holdings LLC. acquired a new position in shares of Schnitzer Steel Industries in the third quarter valued at approximately $3,130,000.
+Several hedge funds and other institutional investors have recently made changes to their positions in SCHN.
+Millennium Management LLC boosted its position in Schnitzer Steel Industries by 706.8% during the fourth quarter.
+Millennium Management LLC now owns 685,889 shares of the basic materials company’s stock worth $22,977,000 after purchasing an additional 600,873 shares during the period.
+Teachers Advisors LLC boosted its position in Schnitzer Steel Industries by 7.8% during the fourth quarter.
+Teachers Advisors LLC now owns 649,774 shares of the basic materials company’s stock worth $21,767,000 after purchasing an additional 47,263 shares during the period.
+Acadian Asset Management LLC boosted its position in Schnitzer Steel Industries by 16.4% during the fourth quarter.
+Acadian Asset Management LLC now owns 574,870 shares of the basic materials company’s stock worth $19,257,000 after purchasing an additional 81,103 shares during the period.
+Deutsche Bank AG boosted its position in Schnitzer Steel Industries by 30.9% during the fourth quarter.
+Deutsche Bank AG now owns 449,629 shares of the basic materials company’s stock worth $15,060,000 after purchasing an additional 106,064 shares during the period.
+Finally, Schwab Charles Investment Management Inc. boosted its position in Schnitzer Steel Industries by 9.7% during the fourth quarter.
+Schwab Charles Investment Management Inc. now owns 443,492 shares of the basic materials company’s stock worth $14,857,000 after purchasing an additional 39,216 shares during the period.
 91.01% of the stock is owned by institutional investors and hedge funds.

-ILLEGAL ACTIVITY NOTICE: “Schnitzer Steel Industries (SCHN) Upgraded at Zacks Investment Research” was originally posted by Macon Daily and is owned by of Macon Daily.
-If you are accessing this piece of content on another publication, it was illegally stolen and republished in violation of U.S. & international copyright & trademark law.
-The legal version of this piece of content can be accessed at https://macondaily.com/2018/04/02/schnitzer-steel-industries-schn-upgraded-at-zacks-investment-research.html.
+COPYRIGHT VIOLATION NOTICE: This piece of content was published by Macon Daily and is the property of of Macon Daily.
+If you are reading this piece of content on another site, it was illegally copied and republished in violation of U.S. & international copyright and trademark laws.
+The legal version of this piece of content can be accessed at https://macondaily.com/2018/04/08/schnitzer-steel-industries-schn-upgraded-at-zacks-investment-research-2.html.

 Schnitzer Steel Industries, Inc is a recycler of ferrous and nonferrous scrap metal, including end-of-life vehicles, and a manufacturer of finished steel products.
 The Company operates through two segments: the Auto and Metals Recycling (AMR) business and the Steel Manufacturing Business (SMB).
 The AMR segment collects and recycles auto bodies, rail cars, home appliances, industrial machinery, manufacturing scrap and construction and demolition scrap from bridges, buildings and other infrastructure.